Suddenly everyone started talking about .NET Core 3.0. What’s really going on?

 What is .NET Core?

 The .NET Core is a free and open-source platform developed by Microsoft and maintained by the .NET community on GitHub.

 .NET Core 1.0

-The first version of .NET, .NET core 1.0 released in 2016 with an aim to develop open-source and cross-platform (Windows OS, Mac OS & Linux) support.
+The first .NET Core 1.0 released in 2016 with an aim to develop open-source and cross-platform (Windows OS, Mac OS & Linux) support.

 It can be even used to develop cloud & IoT applications and also supports Docker containers, Razor pages, C#, visual basic and F# languages.

-Everything can be done from the command line without the need of IDE. .NET core 1.0 came up with the new versions of ASP.NET and Entity Framework (EF).
+Everything can be done from the command line without the need for IDE. .NET core 1.0 came up with the new versions of ASP.NET and Entity Framework (EF).

 .NET Core 2.0

 The release of .NET core 2.0 is faster than its predecessor.
 Developers can build applications using command line console and can get support with more than 20,000 APIs which was not supported in previous versions.